-Certain dishes are eaten during Chinese New Year for its symbolic significance.
+Certain dishes are eaten during Chinese New Year for their symbolic significance.
 But why?
 Dating back at least 2,000 years ago, the symbolism of food in China comes from superstitions and traditional beliefs, as having a hearty meal typically evokes good blessings.
-It's no wonder that serving or eating these auspicious foods will render luck and prosperity to your life.
+It’s no wonder that serving or eating these auspicious foods will render luck and prosperity to your life.

-Ahead, the best dishes to have in your Lunar New Year reunion dinner this year:
+Ahead are the best dishes to have in your Lunar New Year reunion dinner this year:

 1. Fish—an increase in prosperity